Outsourcing: India overview

 Areas of practice.
 Corporate commercial; mergers and acquisitions; private equity.

-- Undertakes transactional work with a focus on representing emerging technology companies in areas of inbound investments in India, venture capital and private equity investments, joint ventures, strategic alliances and mergers and acquisitions.
+- Undertaking transactional work with a focus on representing emerging technology companies in areas of inbound investments in India, venture capital and private equity investments, joint ventures, strategic alliances, and mergers and acquisitions.

-- Recently assisted many international businesses and funds to funnel investments in India.
+- Assisting many international businesses and funds to funnel investments in India.